FortiGate

 Description

-This article describes how, if the WAN link uses a dynamic IP address and a FortiGuard DDNS FQDN has been configured, it may be used to reach internal services by the means of a VIP.
+This article describes how, if the WAN link uses a dynamic IP address and a FortiGuard DDNS FQDN has been configured, it may be used to reach internal services using a VIP.

 Scope